ASL Lessons | Bookstore | Library | ASL University Main ►

 Intended Platform/Channel for Distribution (e.g., App Store, YouTube, Website, etc.):

-Will the project be available for free?
+Will the project be available for free with zero resulting income of any kind?

 Are there any monetization methods involved (ads, in-app purchases, donations, etc.)?